-Orange City Council (OCC) has developed this Strategy to plan the direction of play provision in Orange to 2040, with the aim of best practice in play provision.
-The strategy references the best practice research and guidelines to enhance play facilities for the children of the City.
+Orange City Council has developed the Orange Play Strategy (the Strategy) to plan the direction of play provision to 2040, with the aim of best practice in play provision, referencing the NSW Planning and Infrastructure Guidelines for open space and to enhance play facilities for the children of the City.

-Play is extremely important for the healthy development of children, in physical, mental, social and emotional terms.
-The increase in obesity throughout our society and the tendency for children to be drawn to 'screen time' over outdoor play, highlight the importance of encouraging our children to be active.
-Providing for play is one key service a local government can offer to encourage outdoor activity and to promote better health outcomes.
+Play is extremely important to the healthy development of children of all ages and abilities, in physical, mental, social and emotional terms.
+The increase in obesity throughout our society and the tendency for children to be drawn to 'online computer games and devices' highlights the importance of encouraging our children to be active outdoors; providing for play is one key service a local government can offer its citizens to encourage outdoor activity and to promote better health outcomes.

-Play provision needs to cater for the complete range in age of children and provide stimulation for all aspects of their development (physical, mental, social and emotional), all in an equitable distribution throughout the Local Government Area (LGA).
-As such, a play resource within an LGA should provide a diverse range of play opportunities within a range of setting types These include playspaces of different hierarchies (local, district and regional) and a variety of themes and play types.
+Provision for play needs to cater to the complete range in age of children and provide stimulation for all aspects of their development (physical, mental, social and emotional), in an equitable distribution throughout the local government area (LGA).
+As such, a play resource within an LGA should provide a diverse range of play opportunities within a range of setting types.
+These include playspaces of different hierarchies (local, district and regional) and a variety of themes and play types.
 To be effective and engaging, play provision also needs to provide a degree of challenge and risk so children can grow and learn in a safe environment.